 Comprehensive coverage covers your car in non-collision circumstances like if a tree fell on your car.
 Collision coverage helps cover repairs for damage resulting from any kind of collision.

 Medical payments coverage offers payouts to cover medical costs for you and your passengers.
-This coverage is also known as Personal Injury Protection (PIP) and can also replace lost wages or even cover funeral expenses.
+Personal Injury Protection (PIP) offers coverage for medical costs and replaces lost wages or even covers funeral expenses.

 Uninsured and underinsured motorist coverage provides protection if you're in a hit-and-run or in an accident caused by an uninsured or underinsured driver.

 Car insurance companies offer other riders like coverage for a rental car while your car is in the shop for covered repairs.
 These additional riders vary by insurance provider.
 If there's an extra rider that you want to have with your auto insurance coverage, you'll need to find an insurer that offers it.